WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Montane, subalpine.
 Woodlands, meadows.
 Summer.

-Northern Bedstraw is a common plant with a slender, erect stem, a whorl of four leaves per node, and sprays of tiny flowers.
+Northern Bedstraw is a common plant with a slender, erect stem, a whorl of four leaves per node, and sprays of tiny redolent flowers.
 In mid-summer the flower clusters have an intensely sweet smell.
-The plant is often called "Cleavers" because it cleaves to clothes with its many barbed hairs.
+By late summer and fall, flowers fade and tiny, hairy seed capsules provide the show.

-This plant was first named Galium boreale ("of the north") by Linnaeus in 1753 from Eurasian specimens, but Weber indicates that the Eurasian species differs from our species and thus should be given Roemer and Schultes' 1818 designation of Galium septentrionale.
+This plant was first named Galium boreale by Linnaeus in 1753 from Eurasian specimens, but Weber indicates that the Eurasian species differs from our species and thus, in his view should be given Roemer and Schultes' 1818 designation of Galium septentrionale.
+John Kartesz, ultimate authority for all names on this web site, accepts Linnaeus' designation of Galium boreale.

 Galium boreale.
 Synonym: Galium septentrionale.
 (Northern Bedstraw)